 The data for five out of the six prioritization factors comes directly from the household’s application for rental assistance.
-The OERAP applicant will enter their household size, annual or recent monthly income, months past due on rent and/or utilities, if they have been impacted by the 2020 wildfires, and the number of days they have been unemployed; the OERAP applicant will receive points based on their responses.
+The OERAP applicant will enter their household size, annual or recent monthly income, months past due on rent, if they have been impacted by the 2020 wildfires, and the number of days they have been unemployed; the OERAP applicant will receive points based on their responses.